microsoft/MPPC23-Power-Apps/lab1/README.md

     ![List of developer environments](assets/list-of-environments.png)

-## Lab 08: Switch between environments with the Power Platform CLI
+## Task 8: Switch between environments with the Power Platform CLI

 1. With the correct Auth Profile, in the terminal type the following command and then press **Enter**: